While many rewards credit cards offer bonuses on everything from groceries and gas to travel, online shopping is a bit

 While many no fee cash back cards earn 0.5% on most everyday purchases (including online shopping), the SimplyCash from American Express offers a flat 1.25% on everything you buy.
 If you’re a regular online shopper, that 0.75% difference can add up.

-Thanks to the card’s welcome offer, you’ll get an earnings bump and collect 4% cash back for your first three months or on your initial $5,000 in purchases (whichever comes first).
+Thanks to the card’s welcome offer, you’ll get an earnings bump and collect 4% cash back for your first six months or on your initial $5,000 in purchases (whichever comes first).

 Like with other AMEX cards, you’ll gain access to AMEX Offers that’ll hook you up with limited-time discounts and deals from a curated (albeit limited) list of retailers.
 You’ll also get fraud protection guarantee built-in, including for online purchases, so you won’t be liable for fraudulent transactions charged to your card.

 Home Trust Preferred Visa